neondatabase/website/content/docs/guides/flyway.md

 ## Add a second migration

-Let's run another migration to add data to the table.
-Add a second migration file to the `/sql` directory called `V2__Add_people.sql`, and add the following statements to the file:
+Run another migration to add data to the table.
+Add a second migration file to the `/sql` directory called `V2__Add_people.sql` and add the following statements:

 ```bash
 insert into person (ID, NAME) values (1, 'Alex');